 Void Architecture was founded on a passion for thoughtful architectural design, cutting-edge innovation and environmental responsibility.
 Bringing together the combined knowledge and expertise of Parsons + Whittley Architects to create a new and innovative Norfolk architectural practice.

 Form, space & voids are the basic elements used within the architectural design process.
-We pride ourselves on delivering some of the most beautiful and functional Norfolk homes for our clients.
+We pride ourselves on delivering some of our clients’ most beautiful and functional Norfolk homes.

-Our team are creative and professional, so that you can trust us from initial discussion through to completion.
+Our architecture team is creative and professional so that you can trust us from initial discussion to completion.
 We would love the opportunity to help visualise your next building project – you will be in the best hands, with clear communication at every stage of the design process.